- May Zhu, RDN, registered dietitian and nutritionist

 1. It's antibacterial

-“Something that really sets manuka honey apart from standard honey is that it’s high in antibacterial properties,” Zhu says.
+According to Zhu, manuka honey's antibacterial properties rank at the top of the list when it comes to its benefits.
+"Something that really sets manuka honey apart from standard honey is that it's high in antibacterial properties," Zhu says.
 Specifically, manuka honey is rich in compounds like methylglyoxal (which is associated with antibacterial benefits).
 Because of this, it can potentially help protect someone from getting sick, fighting off any nasty bugs that make their way into your body.
-“Manuka honey has proved the front-runner of honeys for non-peroxide antimicrobial activity,” an article published in the journal Microbiology reads.
-“I do think that even though there are some promising studies, more research needs to be done to really make a strong connection between manuka honey and helping prevent sickness,” Zhu addds.
+According to an article published in the journal Microbiology, manuka honey has proved the front-runner of different types of honey due to its non-peroxide antimicrobial activity.
+That said, Zhu notes more research is needed to fully understand manuka honey's antibacterial benefits.
+"I do think that even though there are some promising studies, more research needs to be done to really make a strong connection between manuka honey and helping prevent sickness," Zhu says.

-Zhu says manuka honey also has more antioxidants than traditional honey.
-Specifically, it’s full of flavonoids, a type of antioxidant connected to helping the body function more efficiently while protecting it against everyday stressors and toxins.
-This means that if consumed on a regular basis, manuka honey may help protect against diseases and cognitive decline.
+According to Zhu, manuka honey also has more antioxidants than traditional types of honey.
+Specifically, it's full of flavonoids, a type of antioxidant connected to helping the body function more efficiently while protecting it against everyday stressors and toxins.
+So, is it good to eat manuka honey every day?
+Signs point to yes.
+Zhu also adds that if consumed on a regular basis, manuka honey may help protect against diseases and cognitive decline.

-3. Manuka honey can be used to help wounds heal
+3. It can be used to help wounds heal

 4. It has trace minerals like vitamin B, iron, and magnesium

-Although it’s not exactly a powerhouse source, Zhu says manuka honey does have trace amounts of nutrients including vitamin B, iron, magnesium, copper, and zinc.
+Although it's not exactly a powerhouse source, Zhu says manuka honey does have trace amounts of nutrients, including vitamin B, iron, magnesium, copper, and zinc.
 Just like the other benefits listed, standard honey has these properties as well, but manuka honey contains higher amounts of said minerals.
-Especially if you follow a plant-based diet, vitamin B, iron, and zinc are nutrients you want to be extra conscious to get enough of, so manuka honey can help in this way.
-(So long as you’re not vegan, of course.)
-While it’s not going to be “the” source to get your fill of these nutrients, every little bit helps!
+Especially if you follow a plant-based diet, vitamin B, iron, and zinc are nutrients you want to be extra conscious of getting enough of, so manuka honey can help in this way.
+(So long as you're not vegan, of course.)
+While it's not going to be the one and only source to get your fill of these nutrients, every little bit helps!

-5. Manuka honey could be good for your gut
+5. It can also be good for your gut

-“There’s some studies showing that manuka honey could potentially be good for your gut because it helps kill harmful bacteria and pathogens,” Zhu says, though she adds that this is another area of research where more studies need to be done to establish more solid data.
-If you do are experiencing prolonged digestive distress, you’ll want to go to the doctor and not just down spoonfuls of manuka honey, but it’s a pretty promising potential benefit.
+Manuka honey might also be good for the gut.
+"There are some studies showing that manuka honey could potentially be good for your gut because it helps kill harmful bacteria and pathogens," Zhu says, though she adds that this is another area of research where more studies need to be done to establish more solid data.
+That said, if you are experiencing prolonged digestive distress, you'll it's best to consult with a medical professional.

-Manuka honey is a go-to skin soother, both calming and moisturizing.
-This is because it’s anti-inflammatory and antibacterial properties benefit the outside of your body just as much as the inside.
+Manuka honey is also a go-to skin soother since it's both calming and moisturizing.
+This is because its anti-inflammatory and antibacterial properties benefit the outside of your body just as much as the inside.
 It bears repeating: All honey has these properties, but they are more pronounced in manuka honey.

-While manuka honey is clearly beneficial, Zhu points that it does contain sugar (like all honey), so it’s still a good idea to be mindful of your intake.
-One teaspoon of manuka honey has four grams of sugar.
-“If you’re diabetic, you especially want to be conscious of your manuka honey intake because it could affect your blood sugar levels,” Zhu says.
+While manuka honey is clearly beneficial, Zhu points out that it does contain sugar (like all honey), so it's still a good idea to be mindful of your intake.
+One tablespoon of manuka honey has 16 grams of sugar.
+"If you're diabetic, you especially want to be conscious of your manuka honey intake because it could affect your blood sugar levels," Zhu says.
+Also, when you take a look at the differences between agave vs. honey, you'll find that the latter has far more benefits.

-Also, since manuka honey tends to be more expensive, you want to make sure what you’re buying is the real thing; honey fraud is real.
-Certified manuka honey is verified by independent auditors.
-You can know if a manuka honey has been tested and verified because it will say it is certified on the label.
-The primary manuka honey certifier is Unique Manuka Factor Honey Association and any products that have met their standards will say “UMF certified” on the label.
+Also, since manuka honey tends to be more expensive, you want to make sure what you're buying is the real thing.
+To ensure you're getting a high-quality product, look for certified manuka honey that's verified by independent auditors.
+Manuka honey that's been tested and verified will have its certification on the product label.
+The primary manuka honey certifier is Unique Manuka Factor Honey Association, and any products that have met their standards will say "UMF certified" on the label.

 Okay, you know the benefits, risk factors, and how to buy manuka honey that's legit.
 The last thing you need to know is what to do with it.